sfranzyshen/wasm3_testing/README.md

 ### Future Goals
 * create a (self hosted) web interface to edit, compile, and upload wasm sketches to the microcontroller 😊
-* create a wasi layer for the esp arduino platforms (just the [esp32-idf-wasi](https://github.com/wasm3/wasm3/tree/main/platforms/embedded/esp32-idf-wasi) layer)
+* create a wasi layer for the esp arduino platforms (just like the [esp32-idf-wasi](https://github.com/wasm3/wasm3/tree/main/platforms/embedded/esp32-idf-wasi) layer demo)